Skip to main content

 Source: European Sustainability Reporting Standards.
 For informational purposes only.

-Companies reporting under the CSRD are required to provide limited assurance3 of compliance with the reporting obligations of CSRD (and ESRS) as well as with EU Taxonomy Regulation disclosures.
-The commission estimates that from 2024 onwards, the new directive and standards will impact 50,000 companies.
+Companies reporting under the CSRD are required to provide limited assurance2 of compliance with the reporting obligations of CSRD (and ESRS), as well as with EU Taxonomy Regulation disclosures.
+The first wave of companies subject to CSRD reporting came into effect in 2024, with subsequent waves being delayed as part of the "stop-the-clock" directive.
+The commission originally estimated that the new directive and standards would impact 50,000 companies, but ongoing changes via the Omnibus I simplification package may reduce the number of companies brought into scope.

-By broadening the scope of companies and topics covered compared to NFRD, introducing a limited assurance regime and making extra-financial information readily available and easily accessible via the European Single Access point,4 CSRD should largely improve the quality and quantity of sustainability-related information available to investors.
-It will support the capacity of investors to manage and mitigate sustainability risks and impacts as per regulatory and/or contractual requirements and to build products aligned with the preferences of their end clients.
-On the flip side, these standards also mean that many investment firms will themselves be subject to the requirement to disclose information according to CSRD.
+By broadening the scope of topics covered compared to NFRD, introducing a limited assurance regime, and making extra-financial information readily available and easily accessible via the European Single Access point,3 CSRD should largely improve the quality, quantity, and availability of sustainability-related information for investors.
+It will support investors’ capacity to manage and mitigate sustainability risks and impacts as per regulatory and/or contractual requirements, and to build products aligned with the preferences of their end clients.
+On the flip side, these standards also mean that many investment firms will themselves be required to disclose information according to CSRD.

 Impact Materiality: The Heart of CSRD and Its Standards

-All the environmental, social, and governance standards shown in Table 2 and related data points are subject to a double materiality assessment, including scope 1, 2, and 3 greenhouse gas emissions.
+All the ESG standards shown in Table 2, and related data points, are subject to a double materiality assessment, including scope 1, 2, and 3 greenhouse gas (GHG) emissions.
 However, it’s worth noting that if a company concludes that climate change is not a material topic, it must provide a detailed explanation of the conclusions of its materiality assessment.
+It’s also important to note that some of the data points in Table 2 would be affected by the changes proposed in the July 2025 Exposure Drafts.
+For example, use of marine resources would not be covered under ESRS E3.

 Table 2.
-Select Topics Covered Under the European Sustainability Reporting Standards
+Select Topics Currently Covered Under the European Sustainability Reporting Standards

 Select topics covered under ESRS